 With Instagram, you have the choice between a personal or a professional/business account for your real estate business.

-Should You Have a Personal or Business Account on Instagram for Real Estate?
+Should a Realtor Have a Personal or Business Account on Instagram?

 As a real estate agent, go with a business account on Instagram.
 There are a number of reasons to go with the business account, but in a nutshell, it will give you the tools and features you need to create engagement for you and your business.
 With it, you can: